docker-archive/classicswarm/docs/configure-tls.md

 openssl x509 -in <key-name> -noout -text
 ```

-The following commands shows the partial contents of the Swarm Manager's public
+The following commands show the partial contents of the Swarm Manager's public
  `swarm-cert.pem` key.

 ```